Mortality and Mourning: Women in Black

 St. Augustine, FL 32084

-The historic Ximenez-Fatio House Museum offers spectacularly spooky candlelight tours every Friday and Saturday from October 3 through 31, 2025, at 6:30 and 7:30 p.m.
+The historic Ximenez-Fatio House Museum offers informative and spooky candlelight tours every Friday and Saturday from October 2 through 31, 2026, at 6:30 and 7:30 p.m.
+"Reimagined for 2026, this tour explores how the experience of loss transformed women, and how their resulting sorrow and societal roles reshaped the way households and society navigated mourning.

 Mortality and Mourning: Women in Black

-During the Mortality and Mourning: Women in Black candlelight tour, you are guided through the 223-year-old house and museum and learn how residents practiced mourning rituals in St. Augustine in the 1800s.
-Women of that era shaped some of the cultural aspects of death and the grieving process.
+During the Mortality and Mourning: Women in Black candlelight tour, you are guided through the 228-year-old house and museum and you learn how residents practiced mourning rituals in 1800s St. Augustine.
+Women played vital roles as caretakers to the dead and memory keepers.
+The tour examines mourning practices and the rise of spiritualism from the Spanish Colonial Era through the Victorian Age.

-Admission: $22.00 per person for Mourning and Mortality: A Century of Death.
-Tickets are available online here.
+Admission: $25.00 per person for Mourning and Mortality: A Century of Death.
+For more information and tickets, go here.

 Where: Ximenez-Fatio House Museum, 20 Aviles Street, St. Augustine, Florida 32084